CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

-- Due to Queen Elizabeth II's state funeral, NetFruit Technologies will be off work on Monday 19th September.
-Our thoughts are with the Royal Family at this tragic moment.
+- Donut Emulator 2.0 and PytoolSuite 3.0 are getting delayed until February 2023.
+This is due to more features being added,hence a more substantial release! n place of their autumn releases, they will get improvements on their current versions.

 - On a more positive note, [NFT GDC22](https://www.youtube.com/watch?v=BmXagNlk728) is out on YouTube.
 Stay tuned by subscribing to [NetFruit Technologies](https://www.youtube.com/channel/UC4kTIBbeVDYC1dQAOeNB7CA)!

 - InvenMania (an inventory-based fantasy game) is under development!
-[ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16) and I will be contributing to this.
+[ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16), [ShashCode2348](github.com/ShashCode2348) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.
 We hope to impress you all!

-- Thank you all so much for helping me reach 100 Github followers!
+- Thank you all so much for helping me reach 150 Github followers!
 I hope we can get to 200, 500 or even 1000 in the future!

-- I have reached 1,000 commits on Github!
-This staggering milestone is not to be underestated, and I couldn't have done it without your support.
-Thanks everyone!

-- In the near future, I will commence game development with Godot Engine.
+- In the not so distant future, I will commence game development with Godot Engine.

 ### Languages and Tools: